Accordion-Thinking: Self-Regulated Step Summaries for Efficient and Readable LLM Reasoning: Related Works

 \subsection{Efficient Reasoning}

 Prior research has pursued efficiency through various strategies.
 Several approaches distill reasoning processes by omitting intermediate steps or tokens \citep{liu2024canllmlearntoskip, xia2025tokenskip, li2025tldrlongreweightingefficient}.
 Alternative methods dynamically manage length via early-exit mechanisms \citep{ding2024breakchainlargelanguage}, certainty guided generation \citep{huang2025efficientreasoninglargereasoning}, allocate token budgets adaptively based on problem difficulty \citep{han2025tokenbudgetawarellmreasoning}, or guide model activations toward more concise outputs \citep{zhao2025exploring}.
 Structured prompting and collaborative frameworks also contribute to token reduction; for instance, CoThinking first outlines a plan before reasoning \citep{fan2025cothink}.
 Similarly, \citet{cheng2024compressed} employs shorter traces of contemplative tokens to streamline reasoning.
 Another line of work approximates attention computations during inference by modifying attention mechanisms and masking less critical tokens.
 For example, \citet{zhang2023h2o,yang2024post} identify and retain tokens with high estimated attention contributions, whereas \citet{xiaoefficient} maintains a limited set of attention-sink tokens to preserve stability under sliding-window contexts.
 Complementary compression techniques reduce the memory footprint of each retained token via aggressive quantization without sacrificing accuracy \cite{hooper2024kvquant,liu2024kivi}.
 More recent efforts leverage existing model parameters to learn token-eviction policies during inference, typically through distillation on original model predictions combined with sparsity regularization \citep{lancucki2025inference}.
 LighterThinker \citep{zhang-etal-2025-lightthinker} compresses verbose thought steps into compact representations and discards the original reasoning chains.
-Delethink \citep{aghajohari2025markovianthinkerarchitectureagnosticlinear} structures the reasoning process into fixed-size chunks, and abandons the first half chunk in each generation step.
+InftyThink \citep{yan2025inftythink} synthesizes a huge amount of summarize-and-continue data to conduct heavy SFT, without delving into RL methods and the performance loss caused by summarize SFT.
+DeleThink \citep{aghajohari2025markovianthinkerarchitectureagnosticlinear} structures the reasoning process into fixed-size chunks, and abandons the first half chunk in each generation step.
 Unlike previous approaches, we propose \AccordionThinking, which allows the model to perform progressive step-by-step reasoning by retaining the summary of its current reasoning at each step before proceeding further.
-This not only leads to an improvement in token efficiency but also significantly enhances the readability of long reasoning chains in models.
+We further reveal the performance degradation caused by summary and eliminate the gap with the RL method in \AccordionThinking framework.